cyscale/cyscale.com/src/markdown/careers/cloud-security-analyst.md

 ---
 templateKey: career-page
-title: Cloud Security Analyst / Architect
+title: Cloud Security Researcher / Analyst
-seoTitle: ""
+seoTitle: Experienced Cloud Security Researcher or Analyst
 disabled: false
 location: Romania
-date: 2021-12-16T10:05:59.202Z
+date: 2022-09-22T11:26:55.510Z
 permalink: cloud-security-analyst
 description: Cyscale is a startup with offices in London (UK) and Cluj-Napoca (RO), activating in the cloud cybersecurity industry.
 We are looking for an experienced Cloud Security Analyst.
-seoDescription: ""
+seoDescription: "Experienced Cloud Security Researcher or Analyst - responsible for researching and identifying new threats, vulnerabilities, and risks for Cloud-native environments.
+Working closely with our customers and the product team to offer accurate and up-to-date security controls and rules in the Cyscale Platform. "
-skills: Cloud Architect, Cybersecurity, Cloud, Threat Analysis, Research, AWS, GCP, Azure
+skills: Cloud Researcher, Cloud Architect, Cybersecurity, Cloud, Threat Analysis, Research, AWS, GCP, Azure, GRC
-experience: senior
+experience: mid/senior
 department: Engineering
 workType: hybrid
 employmentType: full-time